nasdesps/portfolio/content/blog/Adguard Home on Cloud.md

 # Fine-Tuning AdGuard Home

-If you've done everything till here you should be good, but for those who enjoy customization, AdGuard Home offers a plethora of settings.
+If you've done everything till here you should be good, but for those who enjoy customizations, AdGuard Home offers a plethora of settings.
 Some of the customization I did are:

 ## Settings
 - Go to Settings -> General Settings: You can enable Parental Control and Safe Search.
 - You can also make your Statistics last longer than 24hrs which is default.
 - Now on Settings -> DNS Settings
-	- By default it uses DNS from quad9 which is pretty good but I suggest you add more.
+	- By default, it uses DNS from quad9 which is pretty good but I suggest you add more.
-	- You can click on list of known DNS providers, where you can choose from.
+	- You can click on the list of known DNS providers, which you can choose from.
 	- I used:
 		 - https://dns.quad9.net/dns-query
 		 - https://dns.google/dns-query